dhaneshdalal2/Rag_based_LLM/README.md

 Launch the Streamlit app with:

-streamlit run 3_08_2025_2.py
+streamlit run app.py

 - Enter your legal query in the input area.
 - Adjust the "Number of top results" slider.
-- Click "Run Semantic Search" to retrieve and rerank relevant legal documents with explanations.
+- Click "Run Semantic Search" to retrieve and rerank relevant legal documents.
+- Click "Show Explanation" on any result to generate a concise AI explanation of relevance.

 ---